atlas976/Algorithms_and_Datastructures/Usage.md

 ### Building in VSCode

-If you know what you are doing with your IDE, then this is absolutly natural to you and this is superfluous.
+If you know what you are doing with your IDE, then this is absolutely natural to you and this is superfluous.

-I expect that you are from TUM (and study Electrical Enginnering and Information Technologie) and that you are unfamiliar with Programming IDEs and got not a clue of how to work with them.
-Well unfortunatly I am also not going to explain you how to use one properly, but I at least can tell u what not to do.
+I expect that you are from TUM (and study Electrical Engineering and Information Technology) and that you are unfamiliar with Programming IDEs and got not a clue of how to work with them.
+Well unfortunately I am also not going to explain you how to use one properly, but I at least can tell you what not to do.

-In VSCode do **NOT** use the green little build triangel in the right corner on the top of the screen.
+In VSCode do **NOT** use the small green build triangle in top right corner of the screen.
 It will only build the file you are currently working on and won't include your linked files.
-Install the Cmake extension and build your program like below.
+Install the CMake extension and build your program like below.

-Cmake Tab:
+CMake Tab: